 Nevertheless, this doesn’t change the enterprise security model.
 We already know attackers will continue to develop better and more sophisticated techniques, but they will always grab the lowest-hanging fruit first.
 Most organizations need to focus their enterprise security efforts on the basics before deploying any sort of advanced toolsets.
 One of the major downfalls of security plans we see time and time again is the thought that an expensive, advanced tool is a security silver bullet.
 While these tools can be incredibly useful and powerful, they are only enablers.
 They enable better security postures, but they do not provide security on their own.
 The technology is only as good as the teams using and monitoring it.
 This is where it is important to have human defenders investigating your environment.
 If you do not have the resources in-house, a managed detection and response provider can be an extension of your security operations team or act as your security operations team.

-Additionally, most organizations need to focus on security culture including employee training, security of critical assets like domain controllers, incident response plans, and compliance configurations before thinking about advanced toolsets and machine learning.
+Additionally, most organizations need to focus on security culture including employee cybersecurity awareness training, security of critical assets like domain controllers, incident response plans, and compliance configurations before thinking about advanced toolsets and machine learning.

 Learn more about domain controller attacks and the best way to prevent them in our whitepaper The Domain Controller…An Achilles Heel.